 Learning technology has almost moved entirely to cloud-based platforms.
 Doing so provides virtually unlimited options to try different systems and access the most state-of-the-art tools, all without requiring lengthy and expensive onboarding and implementation of physical systems.

-There are a variety of things that make learning and development strategies so successful.
+There are a variety of things that make these learning strategies examples so successful.
 We’ll cover the most important factors.

-Not everyone learns in the same manner, so it’s important to offer learning opportunities that cater to individual employees' unique needs and learning styles.
-Employees that are nurtured and supported to develop get more out of L&D strategies.
+Not everyone learns in the same way, so it’s important to offer learning opportunities that cater to individual employees' unique learning needs and styles.
+Employees that are nurtured and supported to develop get more out of learning and development strategies.

-Take this study done on employees participating in L&D programs at different companies:
+Take this study done on employees participating in L&D initiatives at different companies:

 “We surveyed 247 employees, and we discovered that while employees’ satisfaction and enjoyment towards learning opportunities are high, learning and development initiatives are often not enough aligned to the individual needs as much as they are to the company’s ones.”